bowtiedchukar/bowtiedchukar-blog/content/blog/ten-steps-to-create-a-bowtied-animal/index.md

 We used [Gatsby](https://www.gatsbyjs.com/)  because we're familiar with JavaScript.
 [Hugo](https://gohugo.io/) and [Jekyll](https://jekyllrb.com/) are options if you are more comfortable with Go or Ruby.

-We want to have full control over our site, but we also don't want to spend 2 months building and styling the blog from scratch.
+We want to have full control over our site, but we also don't want to spend a lot of time building and styling the blog from scratch.

 We're going to use the [gatsby starter blog](https://github.com/gatsbyjs/gatsby-starter-blog.git) with all of the default styles and site organization.